HUNTSVILLE SPEEDWAY SUPER STOCK RULES 2020

 - Must have a 2 pound minimum, fully operational fire extinguisher with a gauge and an all steel quick release mounted securely in car within reach of driver while belted in car.

 - Must have quick release type window net on drivers side window.
 Window net must release from top of net towards front of car and be highly visible to safety crew.
 Driver must be able to release net from inside car.
-Mirror is allowed inside car.
+Mirror is allowed inside car only.

 - Must have aluminum racing seat; belt & shoulder harness minimum 2 inches wide.
 Must have belts and seat secured to the roll cage.

-- Front & rear spring must be the same diameter and height of other (front to front, rear to rear) and fit in spring pockets.
+- Front & rear springs must be the same diameter and height of other (front to front, rear to rear) and fit in spring pockets.
 Minimum 5” in diameter.
 Spring rubbers allowed